zukunft/zukunft.com/docs/code_functions_all.md

     \-- id_obj - section for function id_obj not yet defined that it should be set and get in /phrase/term.php
     \-- name - section for function name is expected to be debug in /phrase/term.php
     \-- type - section for function type not yet defined that it should be set and get in /phrase/term.php
+    \-- fill - section for function fill is expected to be modify in /phrase/term.php
     \-- load_sql_by_id - section for function load_sql_by_id is expected to be load sql in /phrase/term.php
     \-- load_sql_by_name - section for function load_sql_by_name is expected to be load sql in /phrase/term.php
     \-- load_by_id - section for function load_by_id is expected to be load in /phrase/term.php